-Decision for dispute CAC-UDRP-105735
+Decision for dispute CAC-UDRP-106983

-Case number CAC-UDRP-105735
+Case number CAC-UDRP-106983

-Time of filing 2023-08-28 12:14:18
+Time of filing ime of filing 2024-10-22 10:14:48

-Domain names arcelormital.cam
+Domain names es arcelormital.online

-Case administrator
+Case administra ator

 Organization Iveta Špiclová (Czech Arbitration Court) (Case admin)

 Complainant

 Organization ARCELORMITTAL

-Complainant representative
+Complainant repr esentative

 Organization NAMESHIELD S.A.S.

-Respondent

-Name Patricia Walsh

-OTHER LEGAL PROCEEDINGS

-The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.

-IDENTIFICATION OF RIGHTS

-The Complainant is the owner of the international trademark ARCELORMITTAL with registration No.947686, registered on 3 August 2007 for goods and services in International Classes 6, 7, 9, 12, 19, 21, 39, 40, 41 and 42 (the "ARCELORMITTAL trademark").

-FACTUAL BACKGROUND

-The Complainant is the largest steel producing company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with 59 million tonnes crude steel made in 2022.
-The Complainant also owns the domain name <arcelormittal.com> registered since 27 January 2006, which it uses for its official website.

-The disputed domain name <arcelormital.cam> was registered on 18 August 2023.
-It resolves to an index page and has mail exchange ("MX") settings enabled.
+Respondent Organization coccorepublic Organization coccorepublic OTHER LEGAL PROCEEDINGS The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.
+IDENTIFICATION OF RIGHTS The Complainant is the owner of the international trademark ARCELORMITTAL with registration No. 947686, registered on August 03, 2007 for goods and services in International Classes 6, 7, 9, 12, 19, 21, 39, 40, 41 and 42 (the "ARCELORMITTAL trademark").
+FACTUAL BACKGROUND The Complainant is the largest steel producing company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with 58.1 million tonnes crude steel made in 2023.
+The Complainant also owns the domain name <a red complained steel ste The disputed domain name was registered on October 21, 2024.
+It is currently inactive.
+At the time of filing of the Complaint, the disputed domain name resolved to a parking webpage of the Registrar and had e-mail exchange ("MX") records enabled.
+COMPLAINANT The Complainant contends that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark, which it includes in its entirety.

-COMPLAINANT:

-The Complainant contends that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark, which it includes in its entirety.
 The Complainant asserts that the disputed domain name represents an obvious misspelling of the Complainant's trademark through the deletion of the letter "t", and is characteristic of a typosquatting practice intended to create a confusing similarity between the Complainant's trademark and the disputed domain name.
-According to the Complainant, the addition of the ".cam" new gTLD does not change the overall impression of the disputed domain name as being connected to the Complainant's ARCELORMITTAL trademark and does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and domain name.

 The Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name, as it is not commonly known under it and is not related in any way with the Complainant, who has not given any authorization to the Respondent to use the Complainant's ARCELORMITTAL trademark or to apply for registration of the disputed domain name.
 The Complainant points out that the disputed domain name is a typosquatted version of the ARCELORMITTAL trademark and claims that it was registered in an attempt to take advantage of Internet users' typographical errors.
-The Complainant adds that Respondent does not use the disputed domain name as it resolves to an index page.
+The Complainant adds that Respondent does not use the disputed domain name as it resolves to a parking webpage of the Registrar.
 The Complainant contends that the disputed domain name was registered and is being used in bad faith.
 According to the Complainant, its ARCELORMITTAL trademark is distinctive and widely known, so it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark and that the misspelling of the ARCELORMITTAL trademark was intentionally designed to confuse Internet users.
 The Complainant contends that the Respondent has not demonstrated any activity in respect of the disputed domain name and that it is impossible to conceive of any plausible actual or contemplated active use of it by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.

-Finally, the Complainant submits that MX servers are configured for the disputed domain name, which suggests that it may be actively used for email purposes.
+Finally, the Complainant submits that MX records are configured for the disputed domain name, which suggests that it may be actively used for e-mail purposes.
 According to the Complainant, it is inconceivable that the Respondent would be able to use the disputed domain name as part of an e-mail address in good faith.
 RESPONDENT: